A Valued Heritage

 Growth Was Inevitable

 The first official Sutphen offices were in the Brunson Building in downtown Columbus.
 Later, the offices were moved to the Lincoln-Leveque Tower, a stately “skyscraper” that remains a landmark in Columbus, Ohio.
 The very first Sutphen fire truck was built in an employee’s garage.

 A Family Company for over 130 Years

 Tom Sutphen’s daughter, Julie Sutphen Phelps, is President of Sutphen Hilliard and Sutphen East, as well as Vice President of Sutphen Corporation.
-Tom Sutphen’s grandsons, Scott and Andy Herb, are in sales.
-Tom’s granddaughter, Megan Phelps, works in the sales department, and grandson Steven Phelps is in accounting.
+Tom Sutphen’s grandsons, Scott and Andy Herb, are in sales, and grandson Steven Phelps is in the accounting department.

 Although Bob and Tom are no longer with us, their passion for the fire service lives on in the day-to-day operation of the Company.